Fun restaurants in NYC for kids

 Order at the counter of this taqueria, grab a seat and enjoy piquant Mexican dishes like braised Hudson Valley duck tamales with roasted poblano chiles or, for brunch, chilaquiles with sunny-side-up free-range eggs strewn with Amish chicken and cotija cheese.
 Tots may enjoy the queso fresco and epazote-leaf quesadilla almost as much as the colorful lucha libre (Mexican wrestling) decorations.

 Want to watch people duel as you dine?
 Here at Medieval Times in New Jersey, you can.
-Admission is around $62.95 for adults and $36.95 for kids 12 and under, and you’ll get to experience live entertainment plus a meal of roasted chicken, corn, tomato bisque, garlic bread and more (there are veggie meals available as well upon request).
+You’ll get to experience live entertainment plus a meal of roasted chicken, corn, tomato bisque, garlic bread and more (there are veggie meals available as well upon request).